emersonrp/bindcontrol/README.md

 ## Using Binary Releases

 Binary releases of Python applications are a bit finicky and fragile, but are provided on the [latest release page](https://github.com/emersonrp/bindcontrol/releases).
 Feel free to try them, but if you have any trouble, skip down to [Running From Source](#running-from-source) below for an alternative, very deterministic, way of running BindControl.
+Any feedback on your experience with the binary releases is welcome and encouraged.

-*Windows users*:  try the ZIP file and give feedback.
-If that works for you, it's the quickest path to victory.  <b>If you receive malware warnings when downloading</b>, please read [my comments on that issue](Help/MalwareWarnings.md).
+*Windows users*:  Try the ZIP file.
+If that works for you, it's the quickest path to victory.  ***If you receive malware warnings when downloading***, please read [my comments on that issue](Help/MalwareWarnings.md).

-*MacOS users*:  an experimental binary release has been made available.
+*MacOS users*:  An experimental binary release has been made available.
 It is not signed and/or notarized, and might or might not work at all.
-Any feedback is encouraged.

-*Linux users*:  an experimental binary release is now available.
+*Linux users*:  An experimental binary release is now available.
 You should be able to unzip the zipfile anywhere, and run the "BindControl" binary from within it.
 It's built using Github's "ubuntu-latest" environment, which may or may not be completely compatible with other distributions and versions.[^2]

 ## Running From Source